 Aim for seven to nine hours of sleep a night and your diet should be rich in veggies and fruits, lean protein, whole grains, and healthy fats.

-Fuel for Rides
+Fuel Up The Right Way for Bike Rides

 You need to make the most of your internal reserves, which are the glycerin in the muscles, glucose in the blood stream, and fat stored in the muscles.

 Don’t eat too close to going on your ride, since this will reduce endurance instead of improving it.

 Have Fuel Throughout Your Ride

 Just because you have prepared by eating the proper diet beforehand and fuel before you head out, it doesn’t mean you can skip out on fuel during your ride.